Ever asked the question, “who am I?” because your life just doesn’t feel like the right fit?

 My mum and dad never finished school and they always made this big deal about how important it is to go to school; to get good grades and go to university because this is how you get the good jobs and be successful.

-My mum suffered with bipolar and growing up I think I suffered a lot to this illness in terms of feeling noticed and worthy of her love.
+My mum suffered with bipolar and growing up I think I suffered a lot to this illness in terms of my own self-worth, confidence and esteem.
 Bipolar is a very selfish condition, ultimately.
 I don’t say that with any bitterness.
 I understand now how the world was just too much for her and her focus was surviving on a daily basis, but through the eyes of a child, it felt like she didn’t see me and I became very unsure of how to “show up”.
 One minute I could be showered with love and affection, another time ignored and sometimes even physically attacked in rage.
 There was no rhyme nor reason or pattern to the reactions and I began to deeply believe that I was fundamentally flawed.

 So obviously I went to university to chase the respected career that would provide me with the security my childhood had lacked, but to be honest, I came out having no clue what I wanted to be!
 Somehow I wound up in an amazing job anyway with a great salary, but I never felt like it was a fit.

 At 25 I’m living in a whirlwind of a very different kind though… I’m being promoted and winning awards and sitting in high-powered meetings making big decisions.
-However, behind the scenes and the company car and the big cheque I’m burning out and feeling miserable because I’m living away from the love of my life and my self-esteem is being eaten away by bullying colleagues unhappy with my fast success and responsibility.
+However, behind the scenes and the company car and the big cheque I’m burning out and feeling miserable because I’m living away from the love of my life and my already broken self-esteem is being eaten away by bullying colleagues unhappy with my fast success and responsibility.
 Plus the whole corporate value system of greed over hearts made me feel dirty…

 I burnt out.
 I started to suffer severe anxiety and drank too much to make it go away.
 I pulled away from my relationship and spent more and more time at my desk, working late, stressing out, trying to keep up the guise of the tenacious go-getter who wanted the career her parents never had, with stable income and success.
 On the weekends I’m life and soul of the party pretending Monday’s never going to come around again, but it always did.
 One day I’m making the 3-hour trip like I always did on a Monday morning, up to my office for another week in a hotel and the walls just cave in my mind.
 Everything goes black.
 My heart is beating hard in my chest and I have no idea who I am anymore or what I want and I suddenly can’t bear another moment in my job; in my life.